ldn-softdev/jtc/User Guide.md

 "333-638-0238"
 bash $
 ```
-Those look interleaved though it does not appear that they relate to each other properly: e.g.: number `"113-123-2368"`
+Those look interleaved, though it does not appear that they relate to each other properly: e.g.: number `"113-123-2368"`
-belong to `"John"` and preferably should be displayed before `"Ivan"` and so does apply to others. `jtc` is capable to process/print
+belong to `"John"` and preferably should be displayed before `"Ivan"` and so does apply to others. `jtc` is capable of
-relevant entries, though it needs a little hint from the walk-paths: the latter supposed to express the relevance between themselves.
+processing/printint relevant entries, though it needs a little hint from the walk-paths: the latter supposed to express the
+relevance between themselves.

-Right now both paths (`<name>l:` and `<number>l:`) do not have common lexemes, thus it's unclear how to relate resulting walks
+Right now both paths (`<name>l:` and `<number>l:`) do not have common base lexemes, thus it's unclear how to relate resulting walks
 (hence they just interleaved one by one).
 Though if we provide walk-paths relating each of those searches to their own record,
 then magic happens:
 ```